-Use Atlantic Dulse – Wild harvested and Sustainable
+Atlantic Dulse – A Wild Harvested and Sustainable Seaweed

 Dulse has been enjoying a revival in kitchens around the globe in recent years – dubbed ‘the next kale’ and used as ‘vegan bacon’ due to its naturally smoky flavour.

-Dulse is a nutritious sea vegetable that has traditionally been used as a natural remedy for scurvy, goiter and overall malnutrition.
-With its renewed popularity, we are rediscovering this uniquely delicious and versatile sea vegetable, which can be purchased as both dulse flakes and dulse leaves for convenience.
+Dulse has earned it’s credentials as a ‘superfood’ due to its dense nutrient content.
+In years past, people would use Atlantic Dulse as a natural remedy for scurvy, goiter and overall malnutrition.
+With its renewed popularity, we are rediscovering this uniquely delicious and versatile sea vegetable, which can be purchased as both dulse flakes or leaves for convenience.